iuriaranda/venus-docker/README.md

 # VenusOS in Docker

+*This repository is in no way approved by or afiliated with the official Victron Energy repository.*

 This is a dockerized [VenusOS](https://github.com/victronenergy/venus) distribution.
 FYI Venus OS is an OS from Victron Energy for the Raspberry Pi and BeagleBone Black, a part from their own GX Product family of devices.

 **Note** that this only contains a subset of the features that you can find in a device running the full Venus operating system.
 This can be useful if you just want to gather as much data as you can from your Victron devices and dump them into an existing MQTT broker, or to ship them to VRM so you can monitor your system remotely.
 Note that this project doesn't provide the Victron UI either.